Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Understand that it's okay to not feel the same level of joy or enthusiasm as others around you during these seasons.
 Give yourself permission to set realistic expectations.
 Try to prioritize self-care and well-being during this time of heightened emotions.

 Navigating the emotional waves of grief during spring and summer requires empathy, self-compassion, and an acknowledgment of our unique grieving processes.
-Afterall partners are wonderful sources of help before, during, and after the funeral.
+Our partners are wonderful sources of help before, during, and after the funeral.
 They can guide you to online resources and those in the community they serve.
 Remember that grieving in a healthy way is possible, and you are never alone on this journey.
 If you ever need a helping hand or a listening ear, please know we are always here.
-Find a nearby Afterall provider.
+Find one of our nearby providers.

 Share: